Patriots' home streak ends at 21 as rally falls shy

-FOXBOROUGH, Mass. -- The New England Patriots had their 21-game home winning streak (including playoffs) snapped on Sunday with a 23-16 loss to the Kansas City Chiefs, as their late comeback bid fell short.
+FOXBOROUGH, Mass. -- The New England Patriots had their 21-game home winning streak (including playoffs) snapped Sunday with a 23-16 loss to the Kansas City Chiefs as their late comeback bid fell short.

-The Ravens, who beat the Bills on Sunday to improve to 11-2, further strengthen their hold on the AFC's No. 1 seed with three games remaining in the regular season.
-The Ravens own the head-to-head tie-breaker over the Patriots after beating them in early November.
+The Ravens, who beat the Bills on Sunday to improve to 11-2, strengthened their hold on the AFC's No. 1 seed with three games remaining in the regular season.
+The Ravens own the head-to-head tiebreaker over the Patriots after beating them Nov.
+3.

 Meanwhile, the Chiefs improve to 9-4 and have a three-game lead in the AFC West.